High-intensity focused ultrasound (HIFU) treatment for early prostate cancer

 What is high-intensity focused ultrasound (HIFU) treatment?

-Unfortunately, this treatment is not routinely available in all NHS hospitals.
-It is important to talk to your specialist doctor and nurse first to find out if a treatment is available in your area.
-Usually you can only have HIFU on the NHS as part of a clinical trial.
+HIFU not routinely available in all NHS hospitals.
+It is important to talk to your urologist and specialist nurse first to find out whether a treatment is available in your area.
+Usually, you can only have HIFU on the NHS as part of a clinical trial.
+Some private clinics also offer these treatments.

-Some private clinics also offer this treatment.
-HIFU treatment is not suitable for everyone.
-It depends on where the cancer is in the prostate and the risk group of the cancer.
+This treatment is not suitable for everyone.
+It depends on where the cancer is in the prostate, and the risk group of the cancer.
 Your doctor can explain more about this.

 When is HIFU treatment used?